kununu/testing-bundle/README.md

 You can also run the tests through a docker container on your local machine.

-_Note: this method currently may not work correctly that require MySQL and Elasticsearch support._
+_Note: this method currently may not work correctly for tests that require MySQL / Elasticsearch support._

 First install the vendors: